jcurl/RJCP.base/msbuild/buildtasks/docs/revision.md

 This allows building packages that have correct dependencies.

-For example, by setting the `PackageVersion` to be the same as the project initially defined `Version`, all dependences from MSBuild are correctly calcuated and work.
+For example, by setting the `PackageVersion` to be the same as the project initially defined `Version`, all dependencies from MSBuild are correctly calculated and work.
 If the `PackageVersion` is set after `CoreRevisionControlCheck`, the package versions is updated, but dependencies are not, thus resulting in broken packages.